Two years ago, a quadriplegic man from Butler County demonstrated how he could control a robotic arm with his mind.

 "All these populations are potentially candidates, or potentially can benefit, from this technology down the road," said Wei Wang, assistant professor in the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh.
 He is a member of the Brain Computer Interface Research Project at Pitt's Human Rehabilitation and Neural Engineering Laboratory.

 But just as two years ago Butler County's Tim Hemmes had to test and practice the new technology before researchers could achieve a breakthrough, Dr. Wang said his research group needed new subjects to prove whether its electrocorticography (ECoG) technology, which uses an electronic grid surgically placed along the brain to capture brain signals, has broader application.

 "We need a test pilot," he said.

-On Saturday, Dr. Wang, and possibly Mr. Hemmes, will speak about the brain computer interface technology and demonstrate how it works at a Cranberry symposium hosted by the Western Pennsylvania Chapter of the ALS Association.
+Today, Dr. Wang and possibly Mr. Hemmes will speak about the brain computer interface technology and demonstrate how it works at a Cranberry symposium hosted by the Western Pennsylvania Chapter of the ALS Association.
 There will be other demonstrations about technology to improve the quality of life for people with ALS, such as speech generating devices that use eye movement to allow a person to create speech as well as "smart house" technology.

 "A large part of our mission is to educate, not just people living with ALS, but their families and their caregivers and the professionals who treat them," she said.
 "So, symposiums like this keep all the people that we serve up to date on the latest information possible for those living with ALS."